MKLab-ITI/pygrank/documentation/documentation.md

 If is possible to directly access graph signal values as objects of the respective backend through a `signal.np` attribute.
-For example, if the default *numpy* backend is used, this attribute holds a numpy array (although it may hold other primitives, depending on the loaded backend).
+For example, if the default *numpy* backend is used, this attribute holds a numpy array (although it will hold different primitives, depending on the loaded backend, these can manipulated through available backend operations).

 Continuing from the previous example, in the following code we divide a graph signal's elements with their sum.
-For this, we use of the package's backend.
-Value changes are reflected to the values being accessed.
+Value changes are reflected by signal access.

 ```python
 >>> print(signal.np)